egordm/boosters/README.md

-# 🚀 booste-rs
+# 🚀 boosters

 A fast, pure-Rust gradient boosting library for training and inference.

 > **Work in Progress**: This library is under active development but already functional for training and inference with XGBoost/LightGBM compatibility.

-## What is booste-rs?
+## What is boosters?

-booste-rs is a gradient boosting implementation written from scratch in Rust, designed to be:
+boosters is a gradient boosting implementation written from scratch in Rust, designed to be:

 - **Fast** — Matches or beats LightGBM training speed, significantly outperforms XGBoost
 - **Pure Rust** — No C/C++ dependencies for core functionality